 - Finding a balance between your work and personal lives and, if possible, taking time off

-- Getting enough sleep, eating healthy foods, exercising regularly, and maintaining social contacts as part of your self-care regimen
+- Getting enough sleep, eating healthy foods, exercising regularly, and maintaining social contact as part of your self-care regimen

 - Monitoring how stressful or upsetting information affects you and avoiding information overload